 Contact: Jessica Mancel | (715) 345-7669 | firstname.lastname@example.org

-STEVENS POINT, Wis, July 19, 2018 – Wisconsin Rural Development State Director Frank Frassetto announced today that the U.S. Department of Agriculture (USDA) is investing $267 million in 103 infrastructure projects(PDF, 298 KB) to upgrade water and wastewater systems in rural communities.
+STEVENS POINT, Wis, Oct.
+22, 2018 – Wisconsin Rural Development State Director Frank Frassetto announced today that the United States Department of Agriculture (USDA) has launched an interactive data tool to help community leaders build grassroots strategies to address the opioid epidemic.

 In April 2017, President Donald J. Trump established the Interagency Task Force on Agriculture and Rural Prosperity to identify legislative, regulatory and policy changes that could promote agriculture and prosperity in rural communities.
 In January 2018, Secretary Perdue presented the Task Force’s findings to President Trump.
 These findings included 31 recommendations to align the federal government with state, local and tribal governments to take advantage of opportunities that exist in rural America.
 Increasing investments in rural infrastructure is a key recommendation of the task force.

 To view the report in its entirety, please view the Report to the President of the United States from the Task Force on Agriculture and Rural Prosperity (PDF, 5.4 MB).
 In addition, to view the categories of the recommendations, please view the Rural Prosperity infographic (PDF, 190 KB).

 USDA Rural Development provides loans and grants to help expand economic opportunities and create jobs in rural areas.
 This assistance supports infrastructure improvements; business development; housing; community facilities such as schools, public safety and health care; and high-speed internet access in rural areas.
 For more information, visit www.rd.usda.gov/wi.